Sambego/oscilloscope.js/README.md

 # oscilloscope.js
-A small javascript plugin to create an oscilloscope of an audio-context
+A small javascript plugin to create an oscilloscope of an audio-context.

 ## install
 ```